denny-imanuel/VueDocker/README.md

 # vue-docker

-This project shows how to dockerize Vue JS application
+This project shows how to dockerize web application build using Vue JS web development framework for Java Script programming language.

 ## Requirements